Woman Discovers Her "Japanese Spitz" Isn't A Dog At All

 This is what a real Japanese Spitz looks like.
 It actually resembles a white fox!

 Ms. Wang's story reminds us how important it is to understand and care for animals properly.
 When Ms. Wang realized her pet wasn't a dog but a fox, she made a tough choice.
 She decided to give the fox to a zoo where it could live happily with other foxes.
-This shows her love for the fox, even though it means saying goodbye.
+This shows her love for the fox, even though it meant saying goodbye.

-Ms. Wang's decision to do what was best for her fox helps us see that caring for pets means sometimes making hard choices for their sake.
+Ms. Wang's decision to do what was best for her fox helps us see that caring for pets sometimes means making hard choices for their sake.
 Ms. Wang's experience reminds us to learn more about the animals we keep as pets and to treat them with understanding and kindness.